databio/bbconf/docs/bbc_api.md

 # Package `bbconf` Documentation

 ## <a name="BedBaseConf"></a> Class `BedBaseConf`
-This class provides is an in-memory representation of the configuration file for the *BEDBASE* project.
-Additionally it implements multiple convenience methods for interacting with the database backend, i.e. [PostgreSQL](https://www.postgresql.org/)
+This class standardizes reporting of bedstat and bedbuncher results.
+It formalizes a way for these pipelines and downstream tools to communicate -- the produced results can easily and reliably become an input for the server.
+The object exposes API for interacting with the results and is backed by a [PostgreSQL](https://www.postgresql.org/) database.

 ```python